 At this time of year, plants and flowers are a bit thin on the ground.
 So, I have abandoned my trusty macro lens and have been experimenting with my zoom lens.

 From the trees and hedgerows, I have notice little rustlings and tweets.
 As the trees are bare, some wildlife has been a lot easier to spot.
 Here are a few birds I have spied recently.
 I hope you enjoy them.

-They were introduced to the UK in the late 17th Century as an ornamental bird to adorn the lakes of country estates.
-They are originally from sub-tropical Africa and the Ancient Egyptians considered them sacred.
-However, these days in their native homeland they have become a nuisance because they eat crops.
+Egyptian geese were introduced to the UK in the late 17th Century as an ornamental bird to adorn the lakes of country estates.
+They originate from sub-tropical Africa and the Ancient Egyptians considered them sacred.
+However, in their native homeland, they are regarded as a nuisance because they eat crops.

 Until recently in the UK, these birds were quite rare and were mainly confined to a small area of Norfolk.
 The birds tend to breed in January, traditionally too cold for chicks to survive, but as temperatures have increased over the last 20 years, so too has the population of these birds and they are now found in different parts of the UK.